 More than 8 in 10 American lynchings between 1889 and 1918 occurred in the South, and more than 8 in 10 of the more than 1,500 legal executions carried out in this country since 1976 have been in the South.
 Researchers have shown that Southern counties that had more lynchings between 1883 and 1930 condemn more people to death today.

-Virginia Senator Mamie Locke cited the death penalty’s link to lynching in articulating her support for the abolition bill.
+Virginia Senator Mamie Locke cited the death penalty’s link to lynching in explaining her support for the abolition bill, which passed the state senate last month.
 “In the 1940s and 1950s, they simply moved from the outside, to the inside—legal violence instead of vigilante justice,” she said.
 “It is not lost on anyone that those states that had a high number of lynchings correlate with their support of the death penalty.”

 Recent research also confirms that the death penalty remains highly racialized: counties with higher proportions of Black residents are more likely to impose the death penalty.